KxSystems/compression-test-taq/README.md

 ```

 The bash and q scripts require
-   * `wget`: To download zipped CSV files from the NYSE TAQ server.
-TODO: remove this dependency
+   * `curl`: To download zipped CSV files from the NYSE TAQ server.
-   * `curl`:
    * `iostat` (from the `sysstat` package): For disk I/O metrics during query tests.

 You need Python to generate Parquet data and test the Polars and KDB-X Python query engines.
 Install the required libraries via: